Two self-guided trails are available for those who wish to explore the varied architecture, streets and public spaces of Dorking town centre.

 Featured buildings are marked with special plaques telling the story of places, buildings or people that had an influence on the development of Dorking.
 The plaques are marked with the town’s emblem – the five-toed Dorking cockerel.

-Trail 2 explores the west end of the town, taking in all of the principal streets of North Street, High Street, South Street and West Street.
+The second trail explores the west end of the town, taking in all of the principal streets of North Street, High Street, South Street and West Street.

 The trails can be completed as part of a visit to Dorking and they are an excellent introduction to the history behind the bricks and mortar.